 SENIOR PROJECT MANAGER

 With over 14 years of architectural experience, John has worked on the design and construction of single-family residences, multi-family housing, small institutional buildings, and academic buildings.
 As Senior Project Manager at ZED, John's responsibilities include schematic design, design development, coordinating drawing production, specification and code review, as well as construction administration.
 John originally began designing single-family homes in the Pacific Northwest before coming to Boston to first join Maryann Thompson Architects and then later, Davis Square Architects.
 Since 2008, John has been a studio instructor at the Boston Architectural College teaching the Masters Foundation Design studio.
+He is a Certified Passive House Consultant and a LEED Accredited Professional.
 John received a Master of Architecture and a Certificate in Urban Planning and Design from the University of Washington, and a Bachelor of Science in Architecture from the University of Maryland.

 Senior Project MAnager